| |

 of alchemy and timing made for the best sip of hot chocolate I have ever

 had.
 Thick, creamy, unevenly sweet in a good way.
 Awesome.
+So without the finesse of chocolate curls (these were

 more like shavings) I tried the same thing during the tasting.
 You may